DIRECTOR OF PRACTICE

+This is one of the most important roles we have at Lighthouse.
 You will be responsible for managing the delivery of a radical new approach to supporting looked after children.
 Lighthouse is an early stage venture, so you will have a great deal of responsibility from day one.
-From managing relationships with our funders and partners to designing the training for our staff, this role will be incredibly diverse and no two days will be the same.
+From managing relationships with our local authority partners to designing the training for our staff.
+This role will be an exciting opportunity to spearhead systemic change in the residential care sector.

 You’re a great communicator

 You have strong written and verbal communication skills with proven experience writing in varied styles and for varied audiences.
-You have proven your ability to communicate with a wide range of different people (e.g. MPs, journalists, teachers, young people).
+You have proven your ability to communicate with a wide range of different people.

 You’re a team player

-You have the ability to work flexibly in a small team.
-You have knowledge and experience of effective project management to tight deadlines.
+You have the ability to work flexibly in a team, small or large.
+You have knowledge and experience of effective project management and meeting tight deadlines.

 You’re purpose driven